hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **awīlum ša māram īmuru**
 man-NOM who son-ACC saw
-"The man who saw the son"
+“The man who saw the son”

 The relative pronoun **ša** is invariable and does not change for gender, number, or case.
 The verb in the relative clause agrees with its antecedent:

 **sinništum ša māram tulid**
 woman-NOM who son-ACC she-bore
-"The woman who bore a son"
+“The woman who bore a son”

 ### Subordinate Clauses

 Subordinate clauses often use the subjunctive mood and are introduced by conjunctions such as:

-- **kīma** "that, because"
+- **kīma** “that, because”
-- **inūma** "when"
+- **inūma** “when”
-- **šumma** "if"
+- **šumma** “if”

 Example:
 **šumma awīlum awīlam iššiak** if man-NOM man-ACC strikes
-"If a man strikes another man"
+“If a man strikes another man”

-Temporal clauses often use the construct state of **ūm** "day" with a verb in the subjunctive:
+Temporal clauses often use the construct state of **ūm** “day” with a verb in the subjunctive:

 **ūm ālam īrubū**
 day-CONST city-ACC they-entered-SUBJ
-"When they entered the city"
+“When they entered the city”

 ### Coordinate Clauses